Mitchell Robinson: Player profile

 Robinson has been called by some analysts "the best shot blocker in his class", with uncommon closing speed and a long reach that led to numerous highlight-reel blocks.
 He uses that speed also to run the fast break exceptionally well for a big man of his size, being called the "most entertaining player" in the New Orleans area for his ability to convert alley-oop dunks.
-Robinson improved his free throw shooting over the course of his two years at Chalmette, and developed range from behind the three-point line, making as many as five in a game.
-NBA draft projections have compared his game to DeAndre Jordan and Tyson Chandler.
+Robinson improved his free throw shooting performance over the course of his two years at Chalmette High School, and developed range from behind the three-point line, making as many as five in a game.
+Prior to Robinson's joining the NBA, draft projections compared his game to DeAndre Jordan and Tyson Chandler.